 Public Path Creation Agreements

 Under s25 of the Highways Act 1980.
-This is where the council enters an agreement with a landowner for the dedication of a new footpath, bridleway, or restricted byway.
+This is where the council enters into an agreement with a landowner for the dedication of a new footpath, bridleway, or restricted byway.

 The council must receive proof of land ownership before an agreement can be entered into.